The Best 7 SaaS Pricing Models out there + Great Examples

 - Easy to implement.
 The discount is given when committing to a year or more.

-- A commitment of a one-year or more can assist in estimating the company’s future profits and thus enables proper budget planning.
+- A commitment of one year or more can assist in estimating the company’s future profits and thus enable proper budget planning.

-- Clients who commit for a one-year or more are loyal customers.
-Therefore it is possible to offer them additional products, services, or features for an extra charge.
+- Clients who commit for one year or more are loyal customers.
+Therefore, it is possible to offer them additional products, services, or features for an extra charge.

-- Potential Clients can easily understand the difference in price between the two options, so it is easy for them to decide on a one-year commitment.
+- Potential clients can easily understand the difference in price between the two options, making it easier for them to decide on a one-year commitment.

 - Little surprises.
-When Clients commit to a one-year, you can surprise them during the year with updates and improvements to the product/service (such activities increase customer loyalty)
+When clients commit to one year, you can surprise them throughout the year with updates and improvements to the product or service (such activities increase customer loyalty).

 Cons Please-Commit Pricing

 - The commitment goes both ways.
-The company also promises to provide an excellent product/service throughout the year.
+The company also promises to provide an excellent product or service throughout the year.

-- A one-year or longer commitment focuses less on the value of the product/service for the customer and more on the price.
-Thus it is difficult to get the customer to spend more money on extras, like new features or various benefits.
+- A one-year or longer commitment focuses less on the value of the product or service for the customer and more on the price.
+Thus, it is difficult to get the customer to spend more money on extras, like new features or various benefits.

 SaaS Pricing Model 2: Feature-Based Pricing

-Slack (a chat system for organizations and companies) offers a price for a basic package that contains a limited number of features.
-As more features are added, then the package price increases accordingly.
+Slack (a chat system for organizations and companies) offers a price for a basic package that includes a limited number of features.
+As more features are added, the package price increases accordingly.

 Pros Feature-Based Pricing